-Initium was a project I started and led in my last semester at Pitt and then continued work on post-graduation with the rest of the engineering student team.
-This project had the goal of designing, manufacturing, and testing Pitt's first ever student-developed liquid rocket engine using isopropanol and nitrous oxide as a fuel and oxidizer, respectively.
-The engine system was succesfully cold flow and hot fire tested in April 2026.
-A major resource for guidance and design philosophy for this project was Half-Cat Rocketry and their publically available designs.
+Initium was a project I started and led in my last semester at Pitt and then continued to work on post-graduation with the rest of the engineering team.
+This project had the goal of designing, manufacturing, and testing Pitt's first ever student-developed liquid rocket engine using isopropanol and nitrous oxide as the fuel and oxidizer, respectively.
+The engine system was successfully Cold Flow and Hot Fire tested in April 2026.

-On this project, I served as the Chief Fluid Systems & Operations Engineer and one of three primary Lead Engineers on a team of eight other students.
+On this project, I served as the Chief Fluid Systems & Operations Engineer on a team of eight other students.
 In my role, I was responsible for:

 Designing and assembling a floating-piston style propellant tank to safely store and feed the IPA and N2O propellants at pressures up to 1,000 psi.